 Hindu rituals mentioned in the Vedas and performed by our ancestors were not only scientific but also positive for the environment and human health.
 Ayurveda, which is also based on Hinduism, recognised plants for healthcare and wellbeing.

-Festivals were earth-friendly
+Hindu festivals were earth-friendly

-The early 80s, idols for Ganesh Chaturthi, Durga Puja and Dussehra, were manually moulded in every household from clay – an earth-friendly material which dissolves easily in water.
+The early 80s, idols for Ganesh Chaturthi, Durga Puja and Dussehra, were manually molded in every household from clay – an earth-friendly material which dissolves easily in water.
 Colours were naturally derived from vegetable and plants.
-Spinach leaves was green, turmeric was yellow, sandalwood and pomegranate was red, Indian berries like grapes was for blue, beetroot for purple etc. This way no harm was done to nature.
-The entire Hindu festival calendar was framed to be parallel with the changing cycle of season.
+Spinach leaves were green, turmeric was yellow, sandalwood and pomegranate was red, Indian berries like grapes was for blue, beetroot for purple etc. This way no harm was done to nature.
+The entire Hindu festival calendar was framed to be parallel with the changing cycle of the season.
 Diwali marked the beginning of winter and thus spreading warmth by lighting diyas.
 Holi marked as a transition from winter to summer.
 As this period induces the growth of bacteria in the atmosphere – Holika (bonfire) is burnt which ideally raised the temperature by 50-60 degree Celsius killing the bacteria.

 But, it all changed during the modern era